 3. Create a Support Network

 It is crucial to surround yourself with a support system in the beginning.
-Befriend other moms that are breastfeeding for comradery.
-Connect with your hospital’s lactation department for help!
-Join La Leche league for encouragement and ideas.
-Join Facebook Breastfeeding groups for instant answers to questions!
+Befriend other moms that are breastfeeding for camaraderie.
+Connect with a certified lactation consultant for help.
+Join La Leche League for encouragement and ideas.
+Join Facebook breastfeeding groups for instant answers to questions!
 You need to have a place where you can ask questions and talk to others in your shoes.
-You may talk to one person that has no helpful suggestions for your issue and another person that knows exactly what you need to get better!
+You may talk to one person that has no helpful suggestions for your issue and another person that knows exactly what you need to get better.
 So remember, connect and get support!
 It is key.

 4. Eat and Drink…A LOT